ashkonf/PageRank/README.md

 ##### Arguments:

 1.  **transitionWeights**: The graph to which the PageRank algorithm is applied represented as the weights between its nodes.
 It should be encoded sparsely as a once nested dictionary or a once nested list.
 If encoded sparsely as a once nested dictionary, keys and nested keys should correspond to node names and values to weights.
-Other datastructures with the same nested key-value interface, such as certain pandas matrices, are also acceptable.
+Other datastructures with the same nested key-value interface, such as certain Pandas matrices, are also acceptable.
 If encoded as a once nested list, node names are assigned as the indices corresponding to locations in the nested list.
-Again, other datastructures with the same nested indexed interface, such as numpy matrices and certain pandas matrices, are also acceptable.
+Again, other datastructures with the same nested indexed interface, such as Numpy matrices and certain Pandas matrices, are also acceptable.
 2.  **rsp**: The random surfer probability that represents the probability with which the random walk through the graph will deviate from its edges and instead jump randomly to any node in the graph.
 3.  **epsilon**: The threshold of convergence.
 If the Euclidean norm of the difference between the approximations of the steady state vector before and after an iteration of power iteration is smaller than epsilon, the algorithm will consider itself to have converged and will terminate.
 4.  **maxIterations**: The number of iterations after which power iteration will be terminated even if it has not yet converged.